William M. Evarts: Retirement

-Evarts owned numerous properties in Windsor, Vermont, including Evarts Pond and a group of historic homes often referred to as Evarts Estate.
+Evarts owned numerous properties in Windsor, including Evarts Pond and a group of historic homes often referred to as Evarts Estate.
 The homes included 26 Main Street in Windsor.
-Evarts purchased this house from John Skinner in the 1820s for $5,000; it was passed down to his daughter, Elizabeth Hoar Evarts Perkins, who left the house to family members, including her son Maxwell Perkins.
+Evarts purchased this house from John Skinner in the 1820s for $5,000; it was passed down to his daughter, Elizabeth Hoar Evarts Perkins, who left the house to family members, including her son Maxwell Perkins, the renowned book editor.
 The house stayed in the family until 2005.
-26 Main Street in Windsor, Vermont was later restored and reopened as Snapdragon Inn.
-Snapdragon Inn is open to the public and features a library that displays items related to the history of William M. Evarts and his extended family.
+It was later restored and reopened as Snapdragon Inn, which is open to the public and features a library displaying items related to the history of William M. Evarts and his extended family.

 Extended family

 William Evarts was a descendant of the English immigrant John Everts; the family settled in Salisbury, Connecticut, in the 17th century.
 Evarts was a member of the extended Baldwin, Hoar and Sherman families, which had many members in American politics.

 Ebenezer R. Hoar, a first cousin of Evarts, was a U.S. Attorney General, Associate Justice of the Supreme Judicial Court of Massachusetts and representative in Congress.
 The two were best friends and shared similar professional pursuits and political beliefs.
 Each served, in succession, as United States Attorney General.
 Some of Evarts's other first cousins include U.S. Senator and Governor of Connecticut Roger Sherman Baldwin; U.S. Senator from Massachusetts (brother of Ebenezer R.) George F. Hoar; and Sherman Day, California state senator and founding trustee of the University of California.

 Son Allen Wardner Evarts graduated from Yale College in 1869.
 He supported the founding of Wolf's Head Society, and was first president of its alumni association.
 He held the position for a total of 20 years over two separate terms.
 He was a law partner, corporate president, and trustee of Vassar College.